QiongHHHZZZ/VanillaPlus/README.md

 > [!IMPORTANT]
 > All features of this plugin must comply with Dalamuds Plugin Rules and Policies
 >
-> No automating sever interactions, no modifications that would give clear unfair advantages to other players will be accepted
+> No automating server interactions, no modifications that would give clear unfair advantages to other players will be accepted
 >
 > No modifications that specifically target PvP parts or components of any form will be accepted